AradCharon/RockPaperScissors/README.md

 This project recreates the traditional Rock Paper Scissors game where a human player competes against the computer.

-Instead of writing everything in a single file, the project is designed using a modular architecture where each module has a single responsibility.
-This makes the code easier to understand, maintain, test, and extend.
+Instead of implementing the entire game in a single file, the application is organized into multiple modules, each with a single responsibility.
+This modular architecture improves readability, maintainability, testability, and scalability.

-The project emphasizes writing readable, reusable, and scalable Python code rather than simply making the game functional.
+The focus of this project is not the complexity of the game itself, but writing clean, reusable, and well-structured Python code.

 ---